 What is required to continue into Ontario

 As discussed earlier, Articles of Continuance are required in duplicate.
 The documents are filed manually with the Province of Ontario.
 The documents require the original signature of a current director to authorize the new jurisdiction.
 An Ontario biased NUANS report which highlights similar named businesses, corporation and trademarks to your existing corporation is mandatory.
 Occasionally, there may be an issue bringing your existing corporation into Ontario when a very similar or same business name already exists within Ontario.
-It is best to complete an Ontario NUANS report first to see if any conflict exists before proceeding with any other step including removing your corporation in your home jurisdiction.
-The certified articles of incorporation from your home jurisdiction and the completed Articles of Continuance leaving your home jurisdiction is also required to complete the filing in Ontario.
+It is best to complete an Ontario NUANS report first to see if any conflicts exist before proceeding with any other step including removing your corporation in your home jurisdiction.
+The certified articles of incorporation from your home jurisdiction and the completed Articles of Continuance leaving your home jurisdiction are also required to complete the filing in Ontario.

 Typically, the costs of leaving your home jurisdiction and filing the Articles of Continuance to come into Ontario costs twice the fee of completing a new single incorporation in Ontario.
 You have both the leaving from the home jurisdiction fees and the similar fees to completing a new Incorporation in Ontario to complete the Articles of Continuance.

-Our office would be more than happy to assist you in completing both the continuance out of your businesses home jurisdiction and the Articles of Continuance to bring your business into the Province of Ontario.
+If you would like Ontario Business Central to assist you, our office would be more than happy to assist you in completing both the continuance out of your businesses home jurisdiction and the Articles of Continuance to bring your business into the Province of Ontario.